-The only station in the county maintained, funded, and run by volunteers (it does not receive regular budgeted funds from any government agency), Bethesda Chevy Chase Rescue Squad provides its neighbors with the highest quality fire, rescue, and ambulance services – at no cost.
-Begun in 1937 as a local first aid service and remaining a true community organization to this day, BCCRS employs two paramedics and uses a corps of trained, devoted volunteers that includes local scientists, lawyers, students, government bureaucrats, small business owners, teachers, corporate executives, and others.
-Using cutting-edge technology and operating 24 hours a day, volunteers provide rescue and compassionate care for children caught in house fires, teenagers in vehicle collisions, heart attack victims, and elderly citizens who experience a host of medical emergencies.
-Not every day is newsworthy, but every day is an opportunity to help someone in distress – 24 hours a day, 365 days a year, some 10,000 times in the past year alone.
+The only station in the county maintained, funded, and run by volunteers (it does not receive regular budgeted funds from any government agency), BCCRS provides its neighbors with the highest quality fire, rescue, and ambulance services – at no cost.
+It employs two paramedics and taps a corps of trained, devoted volunteers that includes local scientists, lawyers, students, government workers, business owners, teachers, executives, and others.
+Using cutting-edge technology and operating 24 hours a day, volunteers provide rescue and compassionate care for children caught in house fires, teenagers in vehicle collisions, heart attack victims, and elderly citizens with medical emergencies.
+Not every day is newsworthy, but every day is an opportunity to help someone in distress – 24 hours a day, 365 days a year, more than 9,600 times in the past year alone.
 BCCRS prides itself on "answering the call."
 You can too.

 Awards & Recognition

 Life Member John Bentivoglio inducted into Montgomery Co.
 Volunteer Fire/Rescue Association Hall of Fame, September 2009

 Gold Medals of Valor to Lt.
 C. Warfield and MFF J. Klavon, March 20, 2009

 "Everyday Heroes" Awards to Lt.
 C. Warfield and MFF J. Klavon, Feb.
 12, 2009